i-jurij/oswc/README.md

 simple way to change it - generate in php script: echo password_hash("your_new_passw", PASSWORD_DEFAULT);
 and copy past to db table (use eg SQLiteStudio).

+class Auth use trait Reject from App\Lib\Traits:
+$this->reject_login() - it load header 502 Bad Gateway if password will be wrong enter 4 times

 Models: its own for each page.